Samuels-Development/sd-density/README.md

 Settings are saved in a GlobalState bag (zone_key) on the server and instantly pushed to all clients.
 For testing or live tweaks, there’s an admin command to edit any zone’s schedule in runtime.

+Import: You have to remove any other resource/code that's modifying density. qbx-density as an example.

 ## 🔔 Contact

 Author: Samuel#0008